rui-yan/SSL-FL/docs/README.md

 `BEiT-B`: #layer=12; hidden=768; FFN factor=4x; #head=12; patch=16x16 (#parameters: 86M)

 The models were pretrained with 224x224 resolution.
+The following tables provide the **pre-trained checkpoints** used in the paper.

 ### Self-supervised Federated Pre-training
 (i.e., pre-training directly on decentralized target task data)